jacobdufault/fullinspector/guide/docs/extending_property_editor.md

 # Writing a Property Editor

-Full Inspector works its magic via a fully rewritten editing system inspired by PropertyDrawer; however, Full Inspector continues where PropertyDrawer stops.
+Full Inspector works its magic via a fully rewritten editing system inspired by PropertyDrawer; however, Full Inspector continues where `PropertyDrawer` stops.
 You only need to read this section if you're interested in writing a custom property editor.

 Writing a `PropertyEditor` is similar to writing a custom `PropertyDrawer`.
 We’ll go through how to write a `PropertyEditor` through a couple of real examples that are being used in Full Inspector.
 You can view all of the `PropertyEditors` in "FullInspector2/Modules/Common/Editor".

 If you want to completely replace the editor for a component, simply write a `PropertyEditor` for that component type.

 <note>
-This system is mirrored for BehaviorEditors; simply replace [CustomPropertyEditor] with [CustomBehaviorEditor] and PropertyEditor with BehaviorEditor.
+This system is mirrored for `BehaviorEditors`; simply replace `[CustomPropertyEditor]` with `[CustomBehaviorEditor]` and `PropertyEditor` with `BehaviorEditor`.
 </note>

 ## Simple (non-generic) Property Editors